IQuOD/wodpy/README.md

 #### Install
 from pip: `sudo pip install wodpy`

+#### ASCII WOD data

-To use the `WodProfile` class, open a text file that conforms to the specification defined in the link above, and pass in the resulting file object:
+To use the `WodProfile` class for reading ASCII WOD data, open a text file that conforms to the specification defined in the link above, and pass in the resulting file object:

 ```
 from wodpy import wod